Section: About Us

 James Morrisey, Chair, Partners for Mental Health

-Peter Coleridge has more than 20 years of experience at the provincial, national and international levels in health promotion/population health, public policy, public education, educational resource material development and training, planning, change management, and marketing and strategic communications.
-He has extensive knowledge of mental health and mental illness, substance use and interrelated health and social issues such as cardiovascular disease, and maternal and newborn health.
-Mr. Coleridge has served previously as Vice-President, Education, and Population Health and Senior Advisor, B.C.
-Mental Health and Addiction Services, and Vice–President, Communications, Education and Community Health, Centre for Addiction and Mental Health, Toronto.
-He is an Adjunct Professor, School of Population and Public Health, and Lecturer, Department of Psychiatry, University of British Columbia, and an Adjunct Professor, Faculty of Health Sciences, Simon Fraser University.
-He is Special Advisor, the Global Business and Economic Roundtable for Addiction and Mental Health, a founding member of the Canadian Executive Council on Addictions and serves as the Chair, National Board of Directors, Canadian AIDS Treatment Information Exchange.
+Peter Coleridge has more than 20 years of experience at the provincial, national and international levels in health promotion, population health, public policy, public education, educational resource material development and training, planning, change management, and marketing and strategic communications.
+He has extensive knowledge of mental health and mental illness, substance use and interrelated health and social issues such as cardiovascular disease, maternal and newborn health.
+Mr. Coleridge is currently the President and CEO, Big Brothers Big Sisters of Canada.
+He served previously as the National CEO of the Canadian Mental Health Association.
+Mr. Coleridge has held other leadership positions including: Vice President, Education and Population Health, Provincial Health Services Authority, British Columbia; Vice-President, Education, Communications and Health Promotion, Centre for Addiction and Mental, Ontario; and senior management positions with the former Addiction Research Foundation, and the Health Promotion Branch and Substance Abuse Bureau, Ontario Ministry of Health.
+He has previously served as a Special Advisor for the Global Business and Economic Roundtable for Addiction and Mental Health, is a founding member of the Canadian Executive Council on Addictions and has held academic appointments with the University of Toronto, University of British Columbia, and Simon Fraser University.

-Stephen MacCulloch is currently employed as Vice-Chairman of Global Investment Banking at Scotia Capital.
-Mr. MacCulloch has been involved in investment banking since 1987, with the last 17 years being at Scotia.
-In his current role, Mr. MacCulloch deals with many of Scotia's largest corporate clients across Canada, offering financing and mergers and acquisition advice.
+Stephen MacCulloch has been involved in investment banking since 1987, and is currently the CEO of Jones Collombin Investment Counsel.
+He previously served as the Vice-Chairman of Global Investment Banking at Scotia Capital, where he worked with many of Scotia's largest corporate clients across Canada.
+Mr. MacCulloch also sits on the Boards of Alpine Canada and the Montreal Chest Institute and is member of campaign committees for The Arthritis Society - Quebec Region, Fondation Ressources Jeunesse, and Centraide of Greater Montreal.
 He graduated with a B.A.
-(Economics) from the University of Western Ontario and then went on to study French at l'Université de Grenoble in France.
-In addition to his corporate responsibilities, he sits on the Boards of Alpine Canada and the Montreal Chest Institute and assists in several charitable fundraising efforts each year.
-Mr. MacCulloch hopes to bring some of his corporate and charitable experience to contribute to Partners for Mental Health as he believes it is a very worthy cause that doesn't get nearly the attention it deserves.
-He has seen people suffering and recovering from mental health issues, and would like to see Partners for Mental Health contribute significantly to the prevention, treatment, removal of stigma and in the education of the public about this cause.
+(Economics) from the University of Western Ontario and then studied French at l'Université de Grenoble in France.
+Mr. MacCulloch brings corporate and charitable experience to Partners for Mental Health.
+He believes mental health promotion it is a worthy cause that doesn't get the attention it deserves.
+He has seen people suffering and recovering from mental health issues, and would like to see Partners for Mental Health contribute significantly towards the prevention, treatment, removal of stigma and public education around mental illness.

 Eric Windeler, Founder, Jack.org